ebrahimiG/SoftwareProject/DaraMovie4.5.2/README.md

-DaraMovie with JS file... <br>
+trying to make daramovie with a js file...
-make sure you have ollama and django installed on env.